 I often use the swan example: a good salesperson looks like they’re gliding serenely along the water, but they’re working like crazy just below the surface.

 And that’s because salespeople aren’t just trying to build a relationship with a single lead.
 They’re working on building relationships with lots of people…and effectively keeping all those plates spinning takes real effort and skill.
+As any business owner can attest, that's one of the secrets to closing deals.

 When you get right down to it, it’s all about the management of lots of pieces of data about your lead, your product, and your business.